History of Our Department

 Officer De Bois Edmundson is seen in the below photo directing traffic on Main Street after a heavy snow during the winter of 1954.

-The items above are (L-R) a patch and hat circa 1945, a badge circa 1955, and a hat badge circa 1950.
+The items below are a patch and hat circa 1945, a badge circa 1955, and a hat badge circa 1950.
 The patch is the first known patch used by the department.

-Below is a photo from 1959, showing Main Street with one of our Police cars parked on the left.
+Below is a photo from 1959, showing Main Street with a Hendersonville Police Department patrol car parked on the left.

 In the late 1970's Main Street was redesigned to a two lane with one curve on each block.
 Planters and other features were added as well to re-energize the down town look.
 The plan was a success as Main Street flourished during the next decade into the 1990's.